 The influence of recovery from the complex of virus diseases on photosynthetic characteristics of Saaz semi-early red bine hop (Osvald clone No. 72) was investigated in the hop gardens of the Hop Research Institute in Žatec.
 The plants were monitored in the years 2001 and 2002.
 The photosynthetic rate and the pigment content in leaves and the energy content in the above-ground parts of the hop plants were determined.
 Recovered plants showed higher photosynthetic rate in comparison with non-recovered plants.
 During the vegetation season, the recovered hop plants had an average photosynthetic rate of 8.44 μmol $CO_2 m^{-2} s^{-1}$ and non-recovered 5.78 μmol $CO_2 m^{-2} s^{-1}$.
 Plant recovery didn't influence the changes in pigment amount in the leaf tissues.
 These changes were caused by the weather conditions during the investigation period.
-During both experimental years higher nett energy values for recovered plants and 16.00 kJ g-1 in non-recovered plants.
+During both experimental years higher nett energy values for recovered plants were found in comparison with non-recovered plants.
+In 2001 the average nett energy content was 16.33 kJ g-1 in recovered plants.
 In 2002 the average nett energy content was 16.25 kJ g-1 in recovered plants and 16.11 kJ g-1 in non-recovered plants.
 The highest average values of nett energy content were determined for the generative organs (hop cones), the smallest nett energy contents were located in the hop bine.